ChScheffel/CAD/02_Hypotheses/Hypotheses.md

 * c) *New:* SVs decline stronger with increasing task load for individuals with low compared to high NFC scores.

 3. Individual differences in effort discounting:
-* a) Subjective values predict individual NCS scores.
+* a) Subjective values predict individual NFC scores.
-* b) NTLX scores do not predict individual NCS scores.
+* b) NTLX scores do not predict individual NFC scores.

 # Research Questions for t2 (ER-ED)